-- Evaluate the appropriateness of the accounting policies applied and the reasonableness of the accounting estimates and the corresponding information disclosed by the administration. - I concluded on the adequacy of the use, by management, of the going concern accounting principle and, based on the audit evidence obtained, I concluded on whether or not a material uncertainty exists related to events or conditions that may generate Significant doubts about the entity's ability to continue as a going concern.
-If I conclude that a material uncertainty exists, I am required to draw attention in my audit report to the corresponding disclosures in the separate financial statements or, if such disclosures are inadequate, to express a modified opinion.
+- I identified and assessed the risks of material misstatement of the consolidated financial statements, due to fraud or error, designed and applied audit procedures to respond to such risks, and obtained sufficient appropriate audit evidence to provide a basis for expressing my opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtained an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances. - Evaluate the appropriateness of the accounting policies applied and the reasonableness of the accounting estimates and the corresponding information disclosed by the administration. - I concluded on the adequacy of the use, by management, of the going concern accounting principle and, based on the audit evidence obtained, I concluded on whether or not a material uncertainty exists related to events or conditions that may generate significant doubts about the group's ability to continue as a going concern.
+If I conclude that a material uncertainty exists, I am required to draw attention in my audit report to the corresponding disclosures in the consolidated financial statements or, if such disclosures are inadequate, to express a modified opinion.
 My conclusions are based on the audit evidence obtained up to the date of my audit report.
-However, future events or conditions may cause the Entity to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures and whether the separate financial statements represent the underlying events and transactions in a manner that achieves fair presentation.
+However, future events or conditions may cause the group to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the consolidated financial statements, including the disclosures, and whether the consolidated financial statements represent the underlying events and transactions in a manner that achieves fair presentation.